-- 2. A package of measures will be needed to support small businesses and sole traders, whose owners are likely to be self-employed people- in the wake of the pandemic. - 3.
-In the short term, to assist in managing the effects of coronavirus, a new package is needed for all self-employed people, as we outline above, especially those who missed out in the initial rounds of the SEISS. - 4.
-Longer term, the government should take measures to reward the entrepreneurship of the self-employed. - 5.
-The tax and benefits systems should be aligned, following the advice of the 2018 Taylor Review to ensure that those who pay into the system are supported when they need it. - 6.
+- 3. A package of measures will be needed to support small businesses and sole traders, whose owners are likely to be self-employed people. - 4.
+Additional support for those self-employed people who missed out on receiving support under the self-employed income support scheme, for example, such measures could include funds for grants managed by local authorities.
+For those who pay themselves through dividends, grants could be made and clawed back in the case of bad claims. - 5.
+Longer term, the government should take measures to reward the entrepreneurship of the self-employed. - 6.
+The tax and benefits systems should be aligned, following the advice of the 2018 Taylor Review to ensure that those who pay into the system are supported when they need it. - 7.
 Statutory sick pay, (at an increased rate), should be extended to the self-employed, and such people should also have access to a benefit package that includes shared parental leave, adoption pay, and paternity pay.
-This would ensure there is a safety net for those taking a risk to set up the small businesses the UK is built on. - 7.
-The government should set up a self-employed task force to determine what the best ways that small businesses and sole traders can be supported. - 8.
+This would ensure there is a safety net for those taking a risk to set up the small businesses the UK is built on. - 8.
+The government should set up a self-employed task force to determine what the best ways that small businesses and sole traders can be supported. - 9.
 The government should consider Kickstarter loans, for those who wish to start small businesses; repayable once a certain profit threshold is met.
 The government should recognise that many of the would-be self-employed do not have the capital to begin businesses.
 These loans should not affect entitlement to social security.
-This would enable workers to invest in their businesses. - 9.
+This would enable workers to invest in their businesses. - 10.
 With increasing numbers likely to leave traditional employment, many will turn to self-employment.
-Such policies would particularly benefit disabled workers, many of whom are not able to start working because of the loss in payments associated with working the number of hours required to start a business. - 10.
+Such policies would particularly benefit disabled workers, many of whom are not able to start working because of the loss in payments associated with working the number of hours required to start a business. - 11.
 Grants should also be explored, particularly for those self-employed in sectors where work remains uncertain in the long term.

-Childcare and early years provision
+Childcare and Early Years provision